-I’m a 31-year-old programmer and like you, I suffered from “bow legs” almost all my adult life.
+Hi there.
+This is J.B.
+Martinez.
+I’m a software engineer in my early 30’s, and like you, I also suffered from “bow legs” almost all my entire adult life.

 This condition affected me deeply.
 Not just physically, but also psychologically.